ericgitonga/utilities/mpeg-sorter/README.md

 ### Options

 - `folder`: Path to the directory containing the media files to sort (required)
-- `--unknown`: Creates an "unknown" subdirectory for files that can't be identified (optional)
+- `--no-unknown`: Do not create an "unknown" subdirectory (by default, unknown files are moved to an "unknown" folder)
 - `--workers`: Maximum number of concurrent workers to use (default: uses CPU count)
 - `--sequential`: Use single-threaded sequential processing (for benchmarking)